Nov/Dec 2011 (Volume 3, Issue 6)

 While growing up, Lou Henry attended kindergarten in Waterloo and then elementary school at Intermittent Public Grammar School from 1882-1887.
 She loved the outdoors and was something of a tomboy, engaging in various sports, learning to ride a horse and often camping out with her father.
 The family continued to move around as Charles sought his fortune in the banking business, finally settling in California.

-Not only did Lou receive her B.A. from Stanford she also managed to get her Mrs. degree.
-She met her future husband, Herbert Hoover, during her freshman year at the college.
+Not only did Lou receive her B.A. from Stanford she also met her future husband, Herbert Hoover, during her first year there when he was a senior.
 The two shared not only Iowa roots but a deep love of geology and fishing and began a relationship that would carry them to the highest levels of success.

 When Hoover left the country to become a professional geologist and, soon, a millionaire, he sent his love a telegram from Australia asking Lou to marry him.
 She responded by cable with a “yes”; the union would last more than 44 years and produce two sons – Herbert Charles Hoover (1903-1969) and Allan Henry Hoover (1907-1993).